Responsible tourism in Komodo National Park — conservation and sustainability

 Are Komodo dragons endangered?

 Yes.
-Komodo dragons are classified as Endangered on the IUCN Red List, with an estimated 3,000 individuals remaining in the wild — found only in Komodo National Park and surrounding areas.
-Our guided treks follow strict safety and conservation protocols to minimize human impact on dragon habitats.
+Komodo dragons are classified as Endangered on the IUCN Red List, with an estimated 3,000 individuals remaining in the wild.